RasaHQ/rasa/docs/docs/reference/rasa/core/brokers/pika.md

 - `connection_attempts` - Number of attempts for connecting to RabbitMQ before an exception is thrown.
 - `retry_delay_in_seconds` - Time in seconds between connection attempts.
+- `exchange_name` - Exchange name to which the queues binds to.
+  If nothing is mentioned then the default exchange name would be used.

 #### from\_endpoint\_config